 It can be single opt-in, double opt-in, or pin submit.

 It seems obvious that – the easier the flow – the higher the conversion rate.

-CPI (cost-per-install) is the model used to promote mobile apps, where an advertiser pays to the publisher when users install his app or perform an action.
+CPI (cost-per-install) is the model used to promote mobile apps, where an advertiser pays to the publisher when users install their app or perform an action.

 CPA and CPI are performance-based models.

-They’re used by the affiliates of affiliate networks so as to gain from the difference of buying traffic on a CPM/CPC basis and earning based on a CPA/CPI method.
+They’re used by affiliates of affiliate networks so as to earn money from the difference of buying traffic on a CPM/CPC basis and earning based on a CPA/CPI method.

 Apart from the CPA and the CPI model, there are other less popular models in the market.

 One of them is CPL or PPL which is the abbreviation of Cost per Lead.

 In this model, the advertiser pays as soon as the user provides their personal info in a form.